Netflix/falcor/README.md

 **This release is a developer preview.** We are looking for community help to track down and fix bugs.
 We are also looking for help integrating with existing MVC frameworks, as well as ports to other platforms.

+* *master* currently reflects work in progress, and contains backward incompatible changes which will become the next major version bump.
+* *0.x* reflects the currently published npm version.
+Bug fixes specific to 0.x can be submitted against this branch.

 ## Important Note for Webpack Users

 If you're including falcor in your app, via npm and `require('falcor')`, and you're building a browser bundle for your app with Webpack, you'll need to add an alias entry for the 'rx' module in your webpack config, to avoid this RxJS bug: 'https://github.com/Reactive-Extensions/RxJS/issues/832'.
 You may already have such an entry, if you're using RxJS already.
 An example is below: